davidclarke-au/markdown-cv/index.md

 **Nick Olds**, *Department of Geological Sciences, University of Michigan*, Ann Arbor, MI, USA.<br/>
 Co-supervised with Todd Ehlers

+## Professional training

+`2020`
+**Learning in Higher Education (UP1)**, *Centre for University Teaching and Learning, University of Helsinki*, Helsinki, Finland.<br/>
+Five credit introductory course for university pedagogy.

+`2019`
+**Unilead leadership program**, *Faculty of Science, University of Helsinki*, Helsinki, Finland.<br/>
+Leadership program organized by the Faculty of Science for the University of Helsinki supervisors to support them in their managerial duties and develop their leadership skills.

+`2007`
+**Observing classrooms**, *Center for Research on Learning and Teaching, University of Michigan*, Ann Arbor, MI, USA.<br/>
+A short course on how to conduct and share classroom observations.

 ## Professional service

 `2020`